AirdroperUA/AirOS-docs/content/development/extensions/index.md

 Every Extension has a backend, whereby:
 1. A [Dockerfile](#metadata-dockerfile) is used to create a Docker Image of a program / the onboard functionality
-1. The Image gets uploaded to a Docker Repository, and (optionally) published on the BlueOS Bazaar
+1. The Image gets uploaded to a Docker Repository, and (optionally) published on the AirOS Bazaar
-1. BlueOS installs the Image (via Bazaar, or manually), and runs it as a Docker Container
+1. AirOS installs the Image (via Bazaar, or manually), and runs it as a Docker Container
-    - BlueOS monitors and restricts resources, and restarts Extensions that fail unexpectedly
+    - AirOS monitors and restricts resources, and restarts Extensions that fail unexpectedly

 Frontend interfaces are optional, but well-supported:
 - Some device drivers and the like require no/minimal configuration, so may not require a frontend
-- Services that provide a frontend can be [automatically detected by BlueOS](#web-interface-http-server) for convenience
+- Services that provide a frontend can be [automatically detected by AirOS](#web-interface-http-server) for convenience

 #### Metadata (Dockerfile)